legend-exp/pygama/docs/source/contributing.rst

 Versioning
 ----------

+Collaborators with push access that wish to release a new pygama version must do so by following these steps:

 * `Semantic versioning <https://semver.org>`_ is adopted.
 The version string uses the ``MAJOR.MINOR.PATCH`` format.
 * The version string is manually specified in ``pygama/version.py``.
 If needed